 The itchiness you feel on your skin may range from mild to severe.

 Moreover, there are some particular types of discomfort that can last for a very long time.

-However, other types may flare up mostly depending on the exposure of your skin to certain types of environment, the season or the level of the stress.
+However, other types may flare up mostly depending on the exposure of your skin to certain types of environment, the season, or the level of stress.